j0shbl0ck/Intune_Deployment/App Configurations/Remote Desktop Session/README.md

 This deploys a custom RDP session file of your choice.
 1. Ensure RDP name is renamed to your RDP session file name in script.
-2. Put together scripts and .msi in folder to begin Intune wrapping.
+2. Put together scripts and RDP session file in folder to begin Intune wrapping.
+3. Change Detection rules to renamed folders.

 **INTUNE WINAPPUTIL SETUP**
 ---------------------